luismasuelli/stick-em-all/contracts/README.md

-# Stick 'em All contracts
+# Stick 'em All - Contracts

 This contains the contracts that are related to the Stick 'em All project.